Climate and Nature Bill: Government whip

 The Government did not offer MPs a free vote on the bill.
-News reports outlined that backbench Labour MPs were whipped to, if necessary, oppose the bill—or otherwise to talk it out.
-Private members' bills are not usually subject to a Government position, and the Government Whips' decision was opposed by campaigners and some MPs.
+News reports at the time outlined that backbench Labour MPs were whipped to, if necessary, oppose the bill—or otherwise to talk it out.
+Private members' bills are not usually subject to a Government position, and the Government whips' decision was opposed by campaigners and some MPs.

-Barry Gardiner, for example, had previously called a Johnson Government whip on his Employment and Trade Union Rights (Dismissal and Re-engagement) Bill "cowardly" and, at its bill's second reading on 22 October 2021, said:It is remarkable that the [Conservative] Government have imposed a three-line whip against [my private member's bill].
+Barry Gardiner, for example—who voted to adjourn the bill—had previously called a Johnson Government whip on his Employment and Trade Union Rights Bill "cowardly", and said (at his bill's second reading on 22 October 2021) that:It is remarkable that the [Conservative] Government have imposed a three line whip against [my private member's bill].
 Why?
-In politics, it is rare to find something that absolutely everyone agrees on, so why are the Government determined to block [my] bill?Alongside Gardiner's 'fire and rehire bill' being blocked, campaigners also cite the Thatcher Government whip on Richard Shepherd's Protection Of Official Information Bill.
-At its second reading on 15 January 1988, MPs called the imposition of the whip "misconceived, authoritarian and a sorry display of Executive arrogance" and "an utter disgrace [which] ought to [have been] rejected decisively".
+In politics, it is rare to find something that absolutely everyone agrees on.
+So why are the Government determined to block [my] bill?Alongside Gardiner's 'fire and rehire bill' being blocked, campaigners also cited the Thatcher Government whip on Richard Shepherd's Protection of Official Information Bill.
+At Shepard's second reading on 15 January 1988, MPs called the imposition of the whip "misconceived, authoritarian and a sorry display of Executive arrogance"—and "an utter disgrace [which] ought to [have been] rejected decisively".
 During that debate, former Conservative Prime Minister Edward Heath said:By decreeing a whip, the Government are challenging the whole basis of private members' time.
 This is the first occasion that anyone can recall, or find in history, on which a whip of this kind has been issued.
 If we allow this to pass today, it will be cited in future by the Government as a satisfactory precedent for imposing whips on private members' legislation.
-That is entirely unacceptable.During the 24 January debate, known private members' bill opponent Christopher Chope (Conservative) asked:Is it true that the [Labour] Government are intent on kicking the bill into the long grass, because they do not want to be seen to be opposing it, yet they do not really support it?The MPs who voted against the motion to adjourn the Climate and Nature Bill were Chope, Shockat Adam (Independent), Siân Berry (Green), Carla Denyer (Green), Rosie Duffield (Independent), Iqbal Mohamed (Independent) and Adrian Ramsay (Green).
+That is entirely unacceptable.During the bill's 24 January 2025 debate, known private members' bill opponent Christopher Chope (Conservative) asked:Is it true that the [Labour] Government are intent on kicking the [Climate and Nature Bill] into the long grass because they do not want to be seen to be opposing it, yet they do not really support it?The MPs who voted against the motion to adjourn the Climate and Nature Bill were Chope, Shockat Adam (Independent), Siân Berry (Green), Carla Denyer (Green), Rosie Duffield (Independent), Iqbal Mohamed (Independent) and Adrian Ramsay (Green).
 Ellie Chowns (Green) and Jeremy Corbyn (Independent) acted as tellers.
 During the second reading debate, Denyer said that:In the second reading of the Terminally Ill Adults (End of Life) Bill, we heard powerful arguments about how it could be improved, but MPs voted for it to progress because there was an agreement that it warranted further scrutiny.
-The same applies with [this bill], [which] has been going for four years, has had cross-party support throughout.
+The same applies with [this bill], [which] has been going for four years, and has had cross party support throughout.
 We [should have got] the bill to committee stage.